kubearmor/KubeArmor/examples/multiubuntu/README.md

 * Check audit logs

 ```
-$ kubectl -n kube-system logs {KubeArmor in the node where ubuntu 1 is located}
+$ kubectl -n kube-system exec -it {KubeArmor in the node where ubuntu 1 is located} -- tail /tmp/kubearmor.log
 ```

 # Example 2 - Block a file access